jtoy/sensenet/README.md

 # SenseNet
 SenseNet is a sensorimotor simulator and dataset of touchable 3D objects to teach AIs how to interact with their environments via sensorimotor systems and touch neurons.
 SenseNet is meant as a research framework for machine learning researchers and theoretical neuroscientists.

-# Goals
+# Highlevel Goals

+* accelerate sensorimotor and machine learning research
-* standardized platform to reduce development time for researchers, focus on theory, not physics tweaking
+* standardized platform to reduce development time for researchers; focus on theory, not physics tweaking
+* reproducible scientific experiments
-* a suite benchmarks to compare and contrast against
+* a suite of benchmarks to compare and contrast against
 * easily test new sensorimotor and control theories